 - Balanced ternary first appeared in 1544

-- I have 9 facts about Balanced ternary. what would you like to know? email me and let me know how I can help.
+- Have a question about Balanced ternary not answered here?
+Email me and let me know how I can help.